 Social media has taken on a life of its own in recent years, and it is certainly here to stay as a top player in advertising and building both personal & business relationships.
-While many marketers and companies utilize Facebook to build communities, listen to their consumers, increase brand awareness, and drive sales… the age old question still comes up often in strategy development: Organic vs. Paid?
+While many marketers and companies utilize Facebook to build communities, listen to their consumers, increase brand awareness, and drive sales… the age-old question still comes up often in strategy development: Organic vs. Paid social media advertising?

 With resounding confidence, we say… both!
 It should never be organic OR paid, these two avenues should be running parallel to each other at all times.

 Think of organic social media as a way to foster the community of followers that you have already built.
 Use relevant, timely, and interesting content to engage, gather opinions, or fill your fans in on something special.
 Not to mention, Facebook started simply as an online community—a way to stay in touch—and this is still a core function of Facebook and its algorithm even on the business side of the platform.

 ...Which brings us to paid social media, aka social media advertising.
 Paid social (when done right) accomplishes a particular goal within a target parameter.
 Usually, this goal is to drive leads or sales, gain event attendees, or increase site traffic.
 One discovery that often comes up in client conversation is that they aren’t aware that paid social media is pushed out to a very specific target audience that may or may not encompass those who already “like” your page.
 That’s the beauty of paid social media advertising when you have the right tools and knowledge: the amount of people you can reach that perfectly fit your target is a game changer.